jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 Previous research projects:

+- **Towards best practices in AGI safety and governance: A survey of expert opinion** (with Noemi Dreksler and others).
+We asked leading experts how much they agree with 50 statements about different safety and governance practices.
+We found surprising support for all of them. [[Read](https://arxiv.org/abs/2305.07153)]

 - **How to design an AI ethics board** (with Anka Reuel and Alexis Carlier).
 We identify key design choices and discuss how each of them affects the board‘s ability to reduce societal risks from AI. [[Read](https://doi.org/10.1007/s43681-023-00409-y)]

 - **Three lines of defense against risks from AI.** […] [[Read](https://doi.org/10.1007/s00146-023-01811-0)]